Moving in Together

 - Is senior’s housing or assisted/supported living a viable next step if this arrangement does not work out?

 This could be a wonderful opportunity to deepen your relationship with your care recipient but you must exercise boundaries for your own health and well-being.

-This is different from visiting your parent a few times a week and completing chores while there.
-The requests come day and night now and there is no rest period when you are ‘off the clock’.
+This is different from visiting your parent a few times a week and doing some chores for them.
+The requests might come day and night now and there’s no rest period when you are ‘off the clock’.

 Build time into your plan for you.

 Ann Marie Mecera says in her article This is what happened when my parents moved in, “While giving care to both live-in parents, I frequently put unrealistic expectations on myself, trying to be the ‘perfect’ daughter by meeting their every need.
 I have to be extremely intentional about maintaining a healthy balance.”

 Schedule regular activities and plan for extra help when your loved one's care needs start to increase.
 This might be the time to call on that neighbour who offered to help.
 The Helper Sign-Up sheet from our Caregiver Stress Management workshop can make it easier to accept the offer of help and define what it is you would like them to do.
 Keep the list of tasks on the fridge door and ask them to sign-up for one of them.
 You can use this sample sheet and blank sheet as a guide/template.

 You may find some helpful tips in this Multi-Generational Living video series from Home Instead.
 Each of the episodes is listed below.
 Please note that there are some American references.

 Part 1 - Multi-Generational Living